Derek-Emsbach/Derek-Emsbach/README.md

 ### Hi there 👋

 I'm a passionate software engineer with a focus on building full-stack applications that focus on user experiences.
 I'm driven by the satisfaction of solving complex problems and bringing ideas to life through code.
-I've built several full-stack applications and I've gained hands-on experience with various technologies, including React ⚛️, Redux, Express, Sequelize, Flask and PostgreSQL.
+I've built several full-stack applications and I've gained hands-on experience with various technologies, including Node.js, React, Redux, Express, Sequelize, Flask and PostgreSQL.